kanemukimi/simple_ListView/README.md

 # Android Listview Project
-implementation of a simple list view using android They are arranged in as suitable manner
+Implementation of a simple list view using android.
+They are arranged in as suitable manner.
+## Read on them